Brown Water Snake

 They are less prone to travel over land than other watersnake species for that reason the brown water snake is seldom found far from the edge of the water.
 They usually bask during the daytime on tree branches and vegetation overhanging the water, sometimes as high as 20 ft above the water.

 If threatened they will just fall into the water to escape, this means that sometimes they land on a boat of an innocent fisherman.
 If captured, the brown water snake, will bite repeatedly and emit a nasty smelling musk in its attempt to escape.

 The brown water snake is a large fairly heavy-bodied semi-aquatic snake species with a large head much wider than the neck.
 It ranges in length from 28 to 69 inches (71 to 175 cm), with females being larger than males.

-Much like crocodiles and alligators both their eyes and nostrils are located at the top of the head, enabling these snakes to easily breath and see on surface of the water.
-The brown watersnake has strongly keeled scales with 25 to 33 dorsal scale rows at midbody, and a divided anal plate.
+Much like crocodiles and alligators both their eyes and nostrils are located at the top of the head, enabling these snakes to easily breath and see on the surface of the water.
+The brown watersnake has strongly keeled scales with 25 to 33 dorsal scale rows at midbody and a divided anal plate.

 Like the name indicates the brown water snake colors range from light to dark brown.
 Down its back it as a row of large blackish or darker brown square blotches which alternate with rows of blotches on each side of the body.
 Their belly color is usually light yellow to brown marked with black or dark brown splotches and black crescents.

 Due to their habitat, color, pattern and somewhat triangular shaped head, the brown water snake is often mistaken for the venomous cottonmouth or water moccasin (Agkistrodon piscivorus).
 This misidentification leads the killing of many of these and also other harmless water snakes.

 The species is also known by other common names including false moccasin, pied water snake, southern water snake, aspic, water-pilot, great water snake and water rattler.